microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   "action", "action": {...} }`
 * The user could set a `"name"`/`"text"`, or `"icon"` property to these menu items manually, to override the value from the profile
-    - This would be especially useful for the `"folder"` or aformentioned `"action"` menu entry
+    - This would be especially useful for the `"folder"` or aforementioned `"action"` menu entry